andrewcio/talentforlife/docs/README.md

 Thank you for the work that you do!

 ```
 - **IMPORTANT:** If subject line is not available, please **include the words "Talent For Life" in your message** so that organizers can filter these messages should the response be overwhelming.
-4. Support them with your skills and time
+5. Support them with your skills and time
-5. Hope that this branch of the universal wave function improves
+6. Hope that this branch of the universal wave function improves

 -------

 Ten minutes here, a couple hours here, we've amassed knowledge and skills working for organizations who, for better or for worse, have been successful.
 Now let's use those powers in the right direction.

 Disclaimer: Doing company work for free sucks (say no to spec).
 Working for mission driven organizations, on the other hand, is great.
-However, not everyone can work for free.
-Find a middle ground if pro-bono isn't something that can be offered.
+However, not everyone can work for free or has the privilege of free time.
+Find a middle ground if pro-bono or in-person volunteering aren't things that can be offered.
 Steward boundaries.
 This is purely a resource and is provided as-is.
 It is intended to help connect idle hands with hands that need help.
 So let's operate on a good faith basis.

 ### Contribute